 There are a few things to keep in mind when choosing the right blogging niche to ensure you’ll be making money from blogging:

 - Your interests.
 While the internet is already awash with content about everything and anything, don’t try to reinvent the wheel.
-Blogging about something you care about will be more enjoyable for you, and will enhance your chances of making money.
+Blogging about something you care about will be more enjoyable for you and will enhance your chances of making money.

 - Profitability.
 If you plan to make money from blogging, you need to consider a niche that offers financial opportunities.
-You might be passionate about a specific topic, but if that niche is not popular in search engines and doesn’t have economic potential, you should probably go back to the drawing board and re-orient somewhere else.
+You might be passionate about a specific topic, but if that blog niche is not popular in search engines like Google and doesn’t have economic potential, you should probably go back to the drawing board and re-orient somewhere else.

-If you want to make money from blogging, you need to be a skilled writer, there are no two ways around it.
+If you want to make money blogging, you need to be a skilled writer, there are no two ways around it.

 Needless to say, a passion for writing will also serve you well.
 Luckily, there are many strategies you can employ to improve your skills: